 The product is being widely used in civil engineering and construction projects across the country as it is easier to handle, quicker to install and more competitively priced than concrete.
-Fillmaster is only around one per cent of the weight of traditional fill materials, in addition to being both thermally efficient and much easier to install.
+Geofoam is only around one per cent of the weight of traditional fill materials, in addition to being both thermally efficient and much easier to install.

-This Fillmaster structure was then covered with a 400 millimetre layer of a growing medium (the structure also featured a number deeper growing “wells” in a number of locations, to accommodate small trees) which was then turfed.
+This Geofoam structure was then covered with a 400 millimetre layer of a growing medium (the structure also featured a number deeper growing “wells” in a number of locations, to accommodate small trees) which was then turfed.

 Kelly says he was happy not just with the end result but with the ease of execution.
 “The Jablite design guys handled that side of things superbly well.
 And it all came together fine.
 It was easy to assemble,” he says.